CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/00-getting-started.md

 ## Overview

-In this task, you will view the pre-created resources of this lab
+In this task, you will view the pre-created resources of this lab.

-### Task 1: Getting started with the environment
+### Getting started with the environment

 1. You can start(1) or stop(2) the Virtual Machine from the Resources tab.